14 Amazing Sleeping Habits Of Animals

 Many animals hibernate, but few are as good at it as frogs.
 Some frogs can hibernate whilst frozen underwater, without a heartbeat or air for weeks at a time.

 Otters are at risk of predators on land so sometimes sleep in water instead.
-However, in order to stop themselves floating away, they have been known to anchor their body to something using their tail, or even to hold onto each other to avoid drifting apart.
+However, in order to stop themselves floating away, they’ve been known to anchor their body to something using their tail, or even to hold onto each other to avoid drifting apart – super cute!

 The Guinea baboon needs to be alert at all times to be aware of predators, and also to chase after potential prey.
 To do this, it sleeps at the top of a tree on its heels, always ready to move if needed.